Small Cell Lung Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Small Cell Lung Cancer

 Small cell lung cancer is a disease in which malignant (cancer) cells form in the tissues of the lung.

-The lungs are a pair of cone-shaped breathing organs that are found within the chest.
-The lungs bring oxygen into the body when breathing in and take out carbon dioxide when breathing out.
+The lungs are a pair of cone-shaped breathing organs that are found in the chest.
+The lungs bring oxygen into the body when you breathe in and take out carbon dioxide when you breathe out.
 Each lung has sections called lobes.
 The left lung has two lobes.
 The right lung, which is slightly larger, has three.
 A thin membrane called the pleura surrounds the lungs.
 Two tubes called bronchi lead from the trachea (windpipe) to the right and left lungs.
-The bronchi are sometimes also involved in lung cancer.
+The bronchi are sometimes also affected by lung cancer.
 Small tubes called bronchioles and tiny air sacs called alveoli make up the inside of the lungs.

 Anatomy of the respiratory system, showing the trachea and both lungs and their lobes and airways.
 Lymph nodes and the diaphragm are also shown.
 Oxygen is inhaled into the lungs and passes through the thin membranes of the alveoli and into the bloodstream (see inset).

 There are two types of lung cancer: small cell lung cancer and non-small cell lung cancer.